CV

 Canadian Rivers Institute, Research Assistant (2013-2015)

-Paleoecological and Environmental Assessment Lab, Research Assistant (2012-2013)
+Paleoecological Environmental Assessment and Research Laboratory, Research Assistant (2012-2013)

 Queen’s University Career Centre, Editor (2011-2013)